 Latest COVID-19 reporting

-As of Wednesday, July 15, Montana reports a total of 2,096 confirmed COVID-19 cases, including 145 new cases since yesterday, 1,147 active cases, and 34 deaths from the disease.
-State officials also report that 145 of the cases have resulted in hospitalizations, with 37 patients currently hospitalized, and 915 patients considered recovered.
+As of Friday, Sept.
+24, the state reports that 989,268 doses of vaccine have been administered in Montana, and 483,161 Montanans — 52% of the eligible population — have been fully immunized.
+The state has reported a cumulative total of 146,035 confirmed COVID-19 cases, including 1,038 new cases since the most recent report, 10,817 active cases, and 133,273 people considered recovered.
+State officials also report that 7,330 of the cases have resulted in hospitalizations, with 416 patients currently hospitalized.
+There have been 1,945 Montana deaths attributed to the disease.
+The state does not update COVID statistics on Saturday or Sunday.
 The state’s official dashboard is here, and more information on the numbers reported by the state is here.